vapoursynth/vapoursynth/doc/functions/video/resize.rst

    If you do not know which resizer to choose, then try Bicubic.
 It usually makes a good neutral default.

+   *Bob* can be used as a rudimentary deinterlacer.

    Arguments denoted as type *enum* may be specified by numerical index (see ITU-T H.265 Annex E.3) or by name.
 Enums specified by name have their